dojojon/SpookyHouse/readme.md

 ```

 4. Next we are going add a function we can call to draw the title to the screen.
+In game programming drawing is often referred to as rendering, so lets name our function starting with the word render.
+We will do this for all the functions that are drawing stuff.
 You can find out more about function in the intermediate python course.
 Under the import statement add the following:

 ```
 def render_title():